The Bankrate promise

 If you want to earn a generous rate of cash back in a business category of your choosing, the Business Advantage Customized Cash Rewards Mastercard should be on your radar.

-Categories you can choose to earn 3 percent back on include: office supply stores, gas stations, travel, computer services, telecom and wireless services and business consulting services.
+Categories you can choose to earn 3 percent back on include: office supply stores, gas stations & EV charging stations, travel, computer services, telecom and wireless services and business consulting services.
 Further, you’ll earn 2 percent cash back on dining purchases (on the first $50,000 in combined choice category/dining purchases per calendar year, then 1 percent).
-Note that gas is the default option for earning 3 percent back, so you’ll begin earning this higher rate on gas station purchases until you choose a different category.
+Note that gas & EV charging is the default option for earning 3 percent back, so you’ll begin earning this higher rate on gas station purchases until you choose a different category.

-This business card is also well worth it for anyone whose small business could benefit from an introductory 0 percent APR on purchases for the first 9 billing cycles (followed by a 17.99 percent to 27.99 percent variable APR).
+This business card is also well worth it for anyone whose small business could benefit from an introductory APR offer on purchases.

 Finally, members of the Bank of America Preferred Rewards program should put this Bank of America business credit card at the top of their list.
 After all, they can earn 25 percent to 75 percent more rewards for each dollar they spend, depending on how much cash they keep on deposit with various Bank of America account types.